-Dehydration happens when you haven’t got enough fluids in your body.
+Dehydration occurs when you don't have enough fluids in your body.
 If severe, dehydration can cause serious problems.
-Learn more about the symptoms and treatments.
+Learn how to spot the symptoms.

 Hydration tips for children